Sydney, The Rocks, Watsons Bay

 The Iconic Bridge

 The Sydney Harbour Bridge is the world’s longest single arch spanned bridge and prominently sits in the soul of the city.
-Get up close to its mighty granite pillars and underneath it’s awesome breadth.
+On this private Sydney tour get up close to its mighty granite pillars and underneath it’s awesome breadth on.

 Visit the Sydney Opera House